rizaldiy/fake-news-detection/README.md

 1. Clone this repository.
 2. Download the model from gdrive link.
 3. Run `app.py`, go to the `http://127.0.0.1:5000/`
-4. Paste news text in text area input and submit.
+4. Paste article text in text area input and submit.

 - The UI design template reference is by Pooja Bhagat: [https://github.com/581-pooja ](https://github.com/581-pooja/Fake-News-Classification-App/tree/master/templates)